percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

     To enable or disable RBAC in Percona Everest, you can use a configuration flag that allows switching between RBAC-enabled and RBAC-disabled modes.
 By default, RBAC is disabled.

-    !!! info "Important"
-        Check out the [known limitations](#known-limitations) section for important information about the limitations of RBAC.

     Here's a breakdown of the key concepts in RBAC: